dwarvesf/playground/01_literature/Engineering/AI/prevent-prompt-injection.md

 ## Understanding Prompt Injection

 Prompt injection attacks involve manipulating the input provided to an LLM to change its intended behavior.
 This can be done by crafting a specially designed input that, when included in the prompt, alters the model's response.
 The attacker's goal is to bypass security measures, access sensitive information, or perform unauthorized actions.
-There are many ways to perform prompt injection attacks, but mainly it divided into two categories:
+There are many ways to perform prompt injection attacks, but mainly they are divided into two categories:

 - **Direct Injection**: The attacker directly injects malicious commands or instructions into the prompt.